Police-Data-Accessibility-Project/data-cleaning/README.md

 To obtain these variables, follow the instructions in [Google's Custom Search API documentation](https://developers.google.com/custom-search/v1/overview).

 Note that if you are using a free tier, you will only be able to obtain at most 100 proposed urls per day.
+The script will run until either all duplicate urls are resolved or the quota is reached.

 ```bash
 python data_processing/pipeline.py